 Electrical power present in the control box can cause personal injury.
 Disconnect power before beginning to adjust timer.

-Adjustment Of The Timer & Switch Assembly

-One complete revolution of the cam on the timer takes eight minutes.
-The harvest time set at the factory is three and a half minutes.

-It. is important that the length of the harvest cycle allow enough time for all the ice cubes to fall from the evaporator.
+Adjustment Of The Timer & Switch Assembly One complete revolution of the cam on the timer takes eight minutes.
+The normal setting is three and one-half minutes, as set at the factory.
+It is important that the length of the harvest cycle allow enough time for all the ice cubes to fall from the evaporator.
 Too short of a time will cause the evaporator to freeze up and stop ejecting ice into the bin.
-Too much time wastes ice making capacity, energy and water.
+Too much time wastes icemaking capacity, energy and water.
 Adjustment of the harvest cycle may require a corresponding adjustment of the cube size control.
 Rotating the shaft of the timer cam clockwise will allow putting the machine into either the freezing cycle or harvest cycle, as required in the cleaning instructions.